CPC Test Prep2 min read

 How to Prepare for the AAPC CPC Exam in 2026

-A practical, week-by-week roadmap to pass the CPC certification exam on your first attempt.
+A practical, week-by-week roadmap to pass the CPC certification exam on your first attempt — study plan, code book tabbing, and mock exam strategy.

 The AAPC Certified Professional Coder (CPC) exam is the gold standard for medical coders in the United States.
 Passing it on the first attempt is absolutely possible — but it requires a structured approach, not just "reading the books".